 MINIATURE DOGS – (15-34 pounds) – (Unless otherwise listed, each of these dogs are $300)

-Coby – White Miniature Poodle Boy (possible mix but mostly poodle)
+Coby – White Miniature Poodle Boy ( mix-mostly poodle)

 Coby is a white miniature poodle boy born around 2/4/11.
 He sports his beautiful natural poodle tail!
 He was found as a stray by his former owner when he was about one year old.
 He came to us together with Kasha, a cream miniature poodle mix girl born 12/14/11.
 Kasha was recently adopted.
 Their owner is elderly, was diagnosed with cancer, and has no energy with the cancer treatments so we were asked to find the dogs a good home.
 They may be adopted separately.
 Both dogs are very friendly.
 He is happy and playful and loves playing with other dogs.
 His weight is about 15-18 lbs. $300.